-Future Developments
+Future developments

-Events Occuring After the End of the Accounting Period In line with the Group's strategy for diversification in geographic markets, client base and product services, the Group is actively positioning itself for growth in various new significant oil and gas markets.
-The Group is awaiting adjudication on tenders relating to Supply Chain Management contracts in the Middle East during 2020.
+In line with the Group's strategy for diversification in geographic markets, client base and product services, the Group is actively positioning itself for growth in various new significant oil and gas markets.
+The Group is awaiting adjudication on tenders relating to Supply Chain Management contracts in the Middle East during 2019.
 These long-term contracts are a result of organic growth in the region following the acquisition of the METS Group in 2016.
 The volumes and profits projected from these contracts would be equivalent to those currently being earned in Oman.
+The provision of machine shop services in Uganda is still on track and is awaiting a final investment decision by the Joint Venture Partners, Tullow Oil, China National Offshore Oil Corporation (CNOOC) and Total.
 These long-term projects would provide the Group with consistent and dependable earnings from 2020 onwards.
-The Company is still experiencing an increasing number of tendering opportunities within its core ILSS and OCTG competencies and is in discussions with IOCs to cross-sell its existing facilities for supply chain management of OCTG to support both the offshore and onshore drilling campaigns.
+The Company is experiencing an increasing number of tendering opportunities within its core ILSS and OCTG competencies and is in discussions with IOCs to cross-sell its existing facilities for supply chain management of OCTG to support both the offshore and onshore drilling campaigns.